Fengli-Su/cse2122/lecture/syllabus.markdown

 **Notes about HomeWorks**

 - All submitted work must run on linux machines, avoid using windows specific libraries.
+- All submitted code must follow a simple naming convetion.
+- All submitted code must have your name in it.
+- See homework 1 for an example.

 This material will be challenging.
 Consider the class like a math or physics class.
 It will require a lot of thinking, staring at the